 Scottsdale Mortgage, Broker, Loan Officer

-A loan officer (also called an "account executive" or "loan representative") represents the borrower to the lender.
-From choosing a loan to closing, a mortgage banker will help a borrower through the process.
-Either a salary or commission is given to loan officers by their employers.
+A mortgage banker (also called an "account executive" or "loan representative") represents the borrower to the lending institution.
+From selecting a loan product to closing, a mortgage banker can help you through the process.
+Mortgage bankers can be compensated with a commission or salary for their services by their employers.